dai-shi/react-tracked/website/docs/caveats.md

 You should use `useTrackedState` only once in a component if you need referential equality of objects in the state.

-## An object referential change doesn't trigger re-render if an property of the object is accessed in previous render
+## An object referential change doesn't trigger re-render if an property of the object is accessed in previous render (v1 only)

+:warning: This caveat only applies to v1.
+Since v2, we don't have such limitations.

 ```javascript
 const state = useTrackedState();